danklotz/openNotes/micro-reviews.md

 - [Minority Report](https://www.imdb.com/title/tt0181689/?ref_=nmls_mkdn).
 This is a cool action/sci-fi movie.
 It explores what societies would do with very good prediction machines --- which, I think, is still interesting to think about today.
 - [Mission Impossible](https://www.imdb.com/title/tt0117060/?ref_=nv_sr_srsg_4_tt_7_nm_0_q_mission%2520impossible).
 This is a very good action movie.
 It is super well structured, looks gorgeous, and there is always the right amount of tension there.
 Alas, it gave brid a whole series of not-so-good follow ups.
 - [Mission Impossible: Dead Reckoning Part One](https://www.imdb.com/title/tt9603212/?ref_=hm_fanfav_tt_t_18_pd_fp1_r).
 I cannot believe that I am writing this, but this is actually a good action movie.
 I the almost 3 hours run time I never felt bored.
 As strange as it sounds, but I am now looking forward to see the next part.
-- [Money Heist 1 to 3](https://www.imdb.com/title/tt6468322/?ref_=fn_al_tt_1).
+- [Money Heist 1 to infinity](https://www.imdb.com/title/tt6468322/?ref_=fn_al_tt_1).
 Interesting premise, but I did not enjoy the execution too much.
-I enjoyed the first season the most, but even that one is too long.
-It did, however, got worse and worse and I could almost not stomach the third season.
-Unfortunate.
+I enjoyed the first season the most, but even that one was too long.
+Little did I know that it gets worse and worse as the seasons go on.
+I could almost not stomach the third season.
+Why does this thing not end?
 - [Moon Knight](https://www.imdb.com/title/tt10234724).
 The series has a good start, but often gets lost details and boring settings.
 Overall mediocre.
 - [Morbius](https://www.imdb.com/title/tt5108870/?ref_=fn_al_tt_1).
 Mediocre movie: The setting is interesting, the Marvel tie-ins do not work for me, the ending is lame.
 - [Mortal Kombat, 2021](https://www.imdb.com/title/tt0293429/?ref_=hm_tpks_tt_i_19_pd_tp1_cp).
 The only thing I managed to like about this movie is the trailer.